-Arla Foods Limited is a UK subsidiary of Arla Foods amba.
-It produces and supplies dairy products across the UK and globally, employing circa 3,300 colleagues across 13 sites.
+Arla Foods Limited, which has its head office in Leeds, UK, is a UK subsidiary of Arla Foods amba, which has its head office in Aarhus, Denmark.
+It produces and supplies dairy products across the UK and globally, employing circa 3,800 colleagues across 13 sites.
+Arla Foods amba has a global annual revenue of EUR 10,6 billion, and Arla Foods Limited has a global annual revenue of EUR2,7 billion

 Arla Foods Cheese Company Limited holds the maturing bulk cheddar cheese stocks in the UK after they have been produced by Arla Foods Limited.
-Arla Foods Cheese Company does not employ any colleagues in its business or procure or sell any goods or services, other than from/to Arla Foods Limited.
+Arla Foods Cheese Company Limited does not employ any colleagues in its business or procure or sell any goods or services, other than from/to Arla Foods Limited.

-Yeo Valley Dairies Limited is the licensee of certain rights used within Arla Foods' wider UK business and does not employ any colleagues in its business.
+Yeo Valley Dairies Limited is the licensee of certain rights used within Arla Foods Limited's wider UK business and does not employ any colleagues in its business.